25-26/9/25 New Themes in Analytical Marxism

 Date: March 4, 2023.
 Time: 10 am – 6 pm (CET) Location: Erasmus School of Philosophy, Polak building 1.17 Join us the 4th of March for a 1-day symposium in Erasmus University Rotterdam to discuss the new book of Nicholas Vrousalis Exploitation as Domination, with the help of an outstanding list of speakers.
 The event is sponsored by the Erasmus School… Read More 4/3/23 Book Symposium on Exploitation as Domination

-New book: Exploitation as Domination, by Nicholas Vrousalis
+Open Access book: Exploitation as Domination, by Nicholas Vrousalis

 The exploitation of human by human is a globally pervasive phenomenon.
 Slavery, serfdom, and the patriarchy are part of its lineage.
 Guest and sex workers, commercial surrogacy, precarious labour contracts, sweatshops, and markets in blood, vaccines, or human organs are contemporary manifestations of exploitation under capitalism.
 What makes these exploitative transactions unjust?
-And is capitalism… Read More New book: Exploitation as Domination, by Nicholas Vrousalis
+And is capitalism… Read More Open Access book: Exploitation as Domination, by Nicholas Vrousalis

 22-24/6/22 The Future of Work: Philosophical and Economic Perspectives